 6. Carnaval At 24th Street & South Van Ness

-The Carnaval Mural (also known as the Golden Dreams of the Mission) can be found at the corner of 24th Street & Van Ness, located directly above the House of Breaks.
+The Carnaval Mural (also known as the Golden Dreams of the Mission) is located at the corner of 24th Street and Van Ness, directly above the House of Breaks.

-The original mural was painted in 1983 by Daniel Galvez and sought to capture the enthusiasm of SF’s first Carnaval event held in 1979.
+The original mural, painted in 1983 by Daniel Galvez, sought to capture the enthusiasm of SF’s first Carnaval event, held in 1979.

 The recently restored festive pastels of the Carnaval Mural reflect the diversity of this once-predominately Hispanic neighborhood and the costumed performers that annually grace its streets during Carnaval.